Sign up for our newsletter

 Rainy Side Notes

-The rosette-forming Primula 'Green Lace' was bred by Sandra Tuffin of Uncommon Ground Nursery in Toronto and introduced into the trade in 2002.
+The rosette-forming Primula 'Green Lace' was bred by Sandra Tuffin, who owned Uncommon Ground Nursery in Wardsville Ontario, and introduced the plant into the trade in 2002.
 I first spied a drift of this plant in 2007 at the Terra Nova Nursery's display garden in Canby, Oregon.
-The lime-green flowers with yellow throats and red veining literally covered the plants, obliterating the foliage beneath them.
+The lime-green flowers with yellow throats and red veining covered the plants, obliterating the foliage beneath them.
 I knew I had to have some.
 I inquired about the green flowering primrose and was informed they no longer propagated them.

 The hunt was on.
-I found P. 'Francesca', a similar cultivar and attractive in its own right, but I was set on finding the other.
+I found P. 'Francesca', a similar cultivar and attractive in its own right, but I set out to find the other.
 It took about six months to find 'Green Lace' in the trade.
-Fortunately, Digging Dog, a mail order nursery out of California, had them in stock.
+Fortunately, Digging Dog, a mail-order nursery out of California, had them in stock.
 I now have several growing in light shade under a plum tree.
 They are easier to find in some nurseries these days, a tribute to their beauty, profusion of bloom, and staying power in the garden.

 Divide the plants every two to three years to keep them from declining; otherwise, they will die out after a few years.